orcachillin/orcachillin/README.md

 # o/

+> [!IMPORTANT]
+>
+> ### ive moved!
+>
+> ive moved my git hosting to a selfhosted [forgejo instance](https://git.orcachill.in/max)! all of my repos have been migrated there, including docker images! for the most up to date changes, look there! thanks :3

 seattle-based sofware developer orca specializing in backend applications. obsessed with public transit, vr, and open source software. currently working at [Starfall](https://www.roblox.com/communities/1191237/St-rfall) building custom moderation systems designed for roleplay games.